 Atisha received the lojong tradition from his teacher Dharmarakshita, the author of Wheel of Sharp Weapons.
-The Seven Point Mind Training text was written about a century later by the Kadam Geshe Chaykawa, with two lineages of the teachings deriving from his disciple, Geshe Lhadingpa.
-One went to Togmey-zangpo, the author of 37 Bodhisattva Practices, and is followed by the Kagyu, Sakya and Nyingma schools.
+The Seven Point Mind Training text was written about a century later by the Kadam Geshe Chekawa, with two lineages of the teachings deriving from his disciple, Geshe Lhadingpa.
+One went to Togme Zangpo, the author of 37 Bodhisattva Practices, and is followed by the Kagyu, Sakya and Nyingma schools.
 The other reached Tsongkhapa almost three centuries later, and is followed by the Gelug school.

 First Point: The Preliminaries